wagenadl/notedeln/docs/source/math.rst

               :height: 3ex
               :class: no-scaled-link

-In math mode, special characters can be entered simply by typing their name and single-character words are typeset in italics [#f2]_.
+In math mode, single-character words are typeset in italics [#f2]_ and special characters can be entered simply by typing their name.
+(The single-character substitutions and those marked with * still require a backslash, to avoid collisions with English words.)
 To typeset a single-letter variable name in bold, bold italic, or roman, type its letter multiple times.
 Also in math mode, simple subscripts and superscripts can be typeset by just typing underscore or hat followed by the text of the sub- or superscript.
 A space, or punctuation followed by a space, ends the subscript or superscript.
 As a result, an equation like |eqn1| can be typeset simply by typing “int_1^inf 1/x^2 dx = 1” [#f3]_.

 .. |eqn1| image:: eqn2.png
                   :height: 2.7ex